Damien Yzerbyt: Biography

 At the time of the municipal elections of October 2006, when Detremmerie let it be known that after 25 years in office he would no longer stand for election as mayor of Mouscron, he recommended as his successor Alfred Gadenne, as part of a two-man team, with Yzerbyt to be the alderman responsible for finances and public works.
 The next election, in October 2012, the two men dominated the ballot, indicating that voters still endorsed Detremmerie's recommendations on the matter of his succession.

 His final years were increasingly affected by the Pancreatic cancer from which he died, a few weeks after celebrating his fiftieth birthday, at the main hospital in Mouscron at around three in the morning on 19 January 2014.

 In the Parliament of Wallonia the seat he had vacated was taken on by Ides Cauchie.

-Personal
+Personal life

 Damien Yzerbyt was married, with two recorded sons.

-Celebration
+Tribute

 In June 2016 colleagues and family members formally inaugurated the esplanade in front of Mouscron's council offices in the Courtrai Road.
 The esplanade, called the "Esplanade Damien Yzerbyt", includes a commemorative plaque and memorial to him.